andreped/DMDetect/README.md

 ### How to use?

-Given that you have: 1) Created a virtual environent, 2) installed all requirements, 3) defined the project as below, 4) placed the uncompressed data set in the data/ folder, you should be ready to go.
+Given that you have: 1) Created a virtual environent, 2) installed all requirements, 3) defined the project as below, 4) placed the uncompressed data set in the data/ folder, you should be all set.

 Simply train a CNN classifier running the train.py script:
 ```